 P.L.A.Y.
 (Participate in the Lives of America's Youth) is NIKE's initiative to create opportunities for kids to get involved in sports.

-P.L.A.Y.CORPS recruits and trains college students to Coach in city youth leagues.
-After a NIKE training clinic, CORPS members become coaches for ocal leagues in their communities.
+P.L.A.Y.CORPS recruits and trains college students to coach in city youth leagues.
+After a NIKE training clinic, CORPS members become coaches for local leagues in their communities.
 P.L.A.Y.CORPS coaches are college students.
 Someone young.
 Someone cool.
 Someone kids can look up to.
 Someone kids can aspire to be just like.
 Someone like you.
-Thursday, April 24: Come to our table at LaFortune Student Center, I I:00 AM.-2:00 PM.
+Thursday, April 24: Come to our table at LaFortune Student Center, 11:00 AM.-2:00 PM.
 OR Come to the Student Information Session, LSC, Dooley Room, 3:00 PM- 4:00 PM.
 P.L.A.Y.CORPS: 1-503-671-2213 PLAYCORPS@nike.com Bookstore continued from page 20 Corby's has put on an offensive clinic, but with the size of big men Tim Ridder (sjx-footseven) and Bob Baxter (sixfoot-six), it is their defense that will help them live up to their No. 1 seed.
-This especially holds true off the boards in the rebounding "They're REALLY big," Brendan Hughes of Jelly Tombskies said.
-"For someone to beat them, they are going to have to be as tall as them to be able to Hughes teammate Matt Dowd added that even if that is possible, however, Corby's still has it's outside attack. they can still run [Jeff] Kloska out," Dowd said.
-"So if someone's going to beat them, they are going to have to rebound and be just as quick.'
+This especially holds true off the boards in the rebounding column.

+"They're REALLY big," Brendan Hughes of Jelly Tombskies said.
+"For someone to beat them, they are going to have to be as tall as them to be able to rebound."
+Hughes teammate Matt Dowd added that even if that is possible, however, Corby's still has it's outside attack.
+"Even after they rebound, they can still run [Jeff] Kloska out," Dowd said.
+"So if someone's going to beat them, they are going to have to rebound and be just as quick."
 Corby's is one of the few teams to have its second game under its belt and continues to advance in hope of defending its top seed.
 On the other side of the Bookstore extreme, Dos Goldkamps avec Duct Tape made its one and only appearance at this year's tournament but did so in style.
 Dos Goldkamps, who last year made their presence known "sans pants," decided to come out to yesterday's game in nothing more than duct tape.
-While each player displayed his own unique style, such as Jacob Goldkamp's duct tape skirt or his brother Seth's fully ductwhole made one of the more unique fashion statements of the tournament.
+While each player displayed his own unique style, such as Jacob Goldkamp's duct tape skirt or his brother Seth's. fully ducttaped body, the team as a READY TO AT CUSHING AUDITORIUM THIS WEEKEND whole made one of the more unique fashion statements of the tournament.